 We can see that in the above two verses Shankara and Yajnavalkya are stating that:

 –The Self cannot be attain by various karmas or works, for these are relating to objective phenomena only which occur only in the dream and waking states. ie. works or practices can only occur in the waking or dream states.

 -However, the Self already is, it is already our True Actual Nature, naturally unattached and unaffected by it all, naturally beyond desire and suffering, its nature being happiness or bliss and oneness in which there is no sense of other.

-– In deep sleep, when there are no adjuncts, ie. objective phenomena such as body or mind, then there is only the Self.
+– In deep sleep, when there are no adjuncts, ie. no objective phenomena such as body, world or mind, then there is only the Self.
 Shankara states ‘this is spoken by shruti’, shruti referring to the revealed scriptures that are the vedas and upanishads, meaning that this teaching comes from the highest authority.

-– All else, ie. all objective phenomena, are created and presented to us by ignorance, and so we are separated from the Bliss of Brahman by our seeing of objects ‘outside of us’.
+– All else, ie. all objective phenomena, are created and presented to us by ignorance (ie. ignorance and maya are one), and so we are separated from the Bliss of Brahman by our seeing of objects ‘outside of us’.

-The Upanishad tell us Thus did Yājñavalkya instruct Janaka
+The Upanishad tells us Thus did Yājñavalkya instruct Janaka

 Note that a clear and direct method for realisation is not given in this section of the Upanishad, although it is hinted at.
-For more on this see here which is where the instruction for liberation is given in the Brihadaranyaka Upanishad by our friend Sage Yajnavalkya.
+For more on this see here which is where the instruction on the method on how to attain liberation is given in the Brihadaranyaka Upanishad by our friend, Sage Yajnavalkya.

 Note that this above section of the Brihadaranyaka Upanishad also tallies with and is indirectly explained further by Sri Ramana Maharshi’s method of wakeful-sleep, a wonderful and simple explanation of the path to liberation.